WorthWatch homeWorthWatchSpend less time searching. Watch better.

 Editorial note

-Viewers should note the commercial context around the associated newsletter and online course.
+Viewers should keep the educational material separate from the associated newsletter and course ecosystem.
 System design advice is also context-dependent, so compare recommendations with current engineering practices, team constraints, and real-world requirements.